ziweny11/ziweny11.github.io/_news/announcement_3.md

 ---
 layout: post
-date: 2024-09-15 07:59:00-0400
+date: 2025-05-11 09:00:00-0400
 inline: true
 related_posts: false
 ---

-Started my graduate studies at Carnegie Mellon University! 🎓 Excited to work on cutting-edge computer vision and robotics research.
+Graduated from Carnegie Mellon University with a B.S. in Artificial Intelligence! 🎓